LuciaHarcekova/ai-playground-no-code/triathlon-races-2026/README.md

 1. 🔧 Setup Environment
-2. 🤖 Ask Copilot to generate page
+2. 🤖 Ask Copilot to generate Single Page Application
 3. 🛠 Fixing
 4. ✨ Adjust based on your recommendation